Al Brady: Biography

 Al Brady lost his father at age 2, his mother at age 16 and his stepfather at age 18.
 Two months after his stepfather's death he committed his first robbery, in Indianapolis, Indiana, in which he was shot and wounded.
 On release from jail, he teamed up with Clarence Lee Shaffer Jr., James Dalhover, and Charles Geisking.
 The gang stole cars and committed armed robberies across Indiana, mostly of grocery stores.
 They eventually murdered a 23-year-old Indianapolis store clerk, and then Indianapolis policeman Richard Rivers.
 The gang was also suspected of killing a policeman in Anderson, Indiana, in 1935.
 The four were captured in 1936, but Brady, Dalhover, and Shaffer escaped from a jail in Greenfield, Indiana, and then robbed a bank in Goodland, Indiana, in May 1937.
-In fleeing the robbery, they managed to ambush and kill one of their pursuers, Indiana State Police trooper Paul Minneman, and severely injure another.
+In fleeing the robbery, they managed to ambush and kill one of their pursuers, Indiana State Police trooper Paul Minneman, and severely injured another.
 The gang then relocated, first to Baltimore, then to Bridgeport, Connecticut, and eventually to Bangor, Maine.